umd-lib/tomcat-shibboleth-integration-demo/README.md

 The above Curl request will generate "AssertionConsumerService" entries in the "some-metadata.xml" file that only respond to "https" requests.
 (Using "https" results in the AssertionConsumerService entries having "https", using "http" will result in them having "http".)

 Using the incorrect http/https when requesting the protected page will result in a "No peer endpoint available to which to send SAML response".
-So with the above Curl request, https://192.168.33.110/simple will work, but http://192.168.33.110/simple will result in a Shibboleth error.
+So with the above Curl request, https://192.168.33.120/simple will work, but http://192.168.33.120/simple will result in a Shibboleth error.

 If both http and https access is desired, then do the following:

-1) On the SP, modify the /etc/shibboleth/shibboleth2.xml file, changing the line:
+a) On the SP, modify the /etc/shibboleth/shibboleth2.xml file, changing the line:

 ```
 <Handler type="MetadataGenerator" Location="/Metadata" signing="false"/>